dev-juwon/Tap_Cash/README.md

 # Tap Cash
+<br><br>

-.The Tap Cash e-Wallet app is a fintech solution that .simplifies the way users manage their finances.
+- The Tap Cash e-Wallet app is a fintech solution that simplifies the way users manage their finances.
 The app includes a range of features such as e-wallet, smart card, kids smart card, dashboard, and transfer and withdraw.
 The app's unique selling proposition (USP) is